dredshep/AdamantFiSite/README.md

 # Adamant Finance Site

-Adamant Finance is a secure and privacy-focused DeFi platform built on the Secret Network.
+Adamant Finance is a fully open source secure and privacy-focused DeFi platform built on the Secret Network.
 It provides users with the ability to swap tokens, provide liquidity, stake, and earn rewards with enhanced privacy features.

 ## Features